Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D6

 Pretty chill day after some big progress last weekend, sat back and coded along with the Pandas section lectures in the ZTM Machine Learning course.

+### R0D7

+Added my notes and completed the exercices on the Pandas section of the ZTM Machine Learning course.